Omarbenjelloun915/ProjetData/README.md

 # Projet Data: Sales forecasting
 kaggle challenge

-Le score 204,67 s'obtient avec model : Bagging(Lightgbm avec les paramètres sur le notebook)
+The score 204,67 is obtained with model : Bagging(Lightgbm with the parameters on the notebook)